dgerabagi/data-curation-environment/prompt.md

 ### 3.2.
 Technical Implementation
 -   A new component, `src/client/views/parallel-copilot.view/components/WorkflowToolbar.tsx`, will be created.
 -   It will contain all the buttons related to the main workflow.
+-   **(C21 Update):** The "Select All" and "Deselect All Across Responses" buttons, which were lost in a previous refactor, will be re-added to the toolbar to provide critical batch selection functionality for associated files.
 -   The main `view.tsx` will manage the state for enabling/disabling these buttons and pass the state and `onClick` handlers down as props.
 -   The buttons will be removed from their old locations (the main header and the `ParsedView` header).
 The "Select This Response" button will now act on the currently active tab.